Become a sponsor of Eyes On Success and:

-- Eyes On Success is not only available as a podcast or download from our site but is also distributed to a number of taditional radio reading services throughout the U.S. and Canada.
+- Eyes On Success is not only available as a podcast or download from our site but is also aired by a number of traditional radio reading services.
 The show is also streamed by several internet streaming services geared toward the visually impaired.
-People can also listen to the show on their smart home devices by simply saying "play the Eyes On Success podcast".
+In addition people can also listen to the show on their smart home devices by simply saying "play the Eyes On Success podcast".

 - Unlike many other podcasts that seem to “ramble on”, each episode of Eyes On Success is highly edited and produced in order to maximize the information content, make the show enjoyable, and ensure a quality result.
 In addition, the strict half hour format has enabled Eyes On Success to fit into the program schedule for traditional radio reading service broadcasters that air the show, thus broadening the listener base.

 - Most other shows that air on radio reading services consist of somebody reading previously available copyrighted material.
 In contrast,